2019 AARP Community Challenge: The Rules

 Grant Selection Process

-Grant recipients will be selected by an AARP panel of experts in aging issues, community development, and livable communities.
-In general, the projects will be judged on the degree to which their goals make an immediate change that leads to longer-term impact in a manner that meets all other selection criteria.
+Grant recipients will be selected by an AARP panel of experts on aging, community development and livable communities.
+Projects will be judged on the degree to which their goals make an immediate change that leads to longer-term impact in a manner that meets all other selection criteria.

-Submissions must meet the following threshold criteria to be considered:
+Threshold Criteria (must meet the following criteria to be considered):

-- All items in the grant application have been addressed or else noted as non-applicable
+- All items in the grant application have been addressed or noted if not applicable.

-- The grant will not be used for partisan, political or election related activities, or property acquisition
+- The grant is NOT used for partisan, political or election related activities, or property acquisition.

-- The grant will not be used to promote a for-profit or its products and/or services
+- The grant is NOT used to promote a for-profit or its products and/or services.

-- The grant is for one of the listed qualified uses in the Project Development Support Program section of the application
+- The grant is for one of the uses in the Project Details section of the application.

 More specifically, the projects will be assessed on:

-- Execution (30 points): The ability to deliver the AARP Community Challenge project on time and within the awarded budget
+- Execution (30 points): Applicants demonstrate capacity to deliver the Community Challenge project on time and within awarded budget.

 By submitting an application to AARP, the applicant agrees that: